 Today I headed back to one of my old favourite haunts for coffee.
 But rather than doing the drinking, I was doing the making.
 This was something different for me, but I did really enjoy it.
 A lot of times, I am making my own coffee at home using my new coffee machine.
 I have to say, I think it is probably one of the best purchases I have ever made.
 But this wasn’t easy.
 As well as saving my money to purchase this machine, I also did a bit of research into companies such as Identifyr, where I was able to read reviews on various machines before making any decisions.
 Once I had enough saved, I was off to the shops to pick up what has now become a new addition to the house.
 I have to say, using a coffee machine is a lot easier than using the machines here in the shop.
 I was told that the Eureka Atom is a great grinder for espresso but I decided to buy another machine instead.
 I’m pretty happy with my choice actually!

 I have a few friends here who work in coffee, and it’s like a different language.
+Whilst you can get close to the taste with some of the Great Coffee Brewers recommended machines, there’s a difference between these and a barista produced product for sure.
 It’s easy (and ignorant) to think these baristas just switch on a machine and chuck it in a cup, but it’s both a science and an art.
 Even sourcing the right supplier can be a massive challenge.
 Luckily, going to www.ironandfire.co.uk is like having a one-stop shop for all your coffee shops needs.
 This would definitely help you to make sure you are only using quality products

 Tonight I went to Think Coffee on Bleecker Street, where Dylan taught me how to make espresso – and we started with expanding my vocabulary.
 First of all, I discovered that you put coffee in a ‘brew basket’ in the ‘portafilter’ (the thing with the handle), and then you place this into the ‘grouphead’ to let the water run through.